Palatine, Illinois: History

 During the early 1990s, Palatine along with neighboring Rolling Meadows and far northern suburb Zion were sued by atheist activist Rob Sherman over its village seal and seal-defaced flag, which had a Christian cross, among other things, inside an outline of an eagle.
 A 1992 advisory referendum to keep the seal passed, but another referendum to use public funds to defend the seal failed, leading the village to drop the seal.
 While Rolling Meadows and Zion developed new seals with the crosses removed, Palatine has since been without an official seal or flag, and is Illinois' largest city or village to be so.
 The French tricolor reflecting the village's sister city relationship with Fontenay-le-Comte, France, has flown at times on the flagpole meant for the village flag outside the village hall.

 In 1993, a multiple homicide, the Brown's Chicken massacre, received national attention.

 Palatine has been in the process of revitalizing its downtown area since December 1999.
-This process has spawned a new passenger train station, a nearby parking garage, and several new condominiums, rowhomes, and commercial buildings.
+This process has spawned a new passenger train station, a nearby parking garage, and several new condominiums, rowhouses, and commercial buildings.

 In 2008, Palatine made news by threatening to secede from Cook County over the latter's sales tax hike; as a result of the tax hike, Palatine's sales tax is 9.0%.
 In 2009, residents of Palatine Township (which includes the village of Palatine) overwhelmingly voted to pass an advisory referendum stating that they would like to secede from Cook County.

 Geography

 According to the 2021 census gazetteer files, Palatine has a total area of 14.28 sqmi, of which 14.11 sqmi (or 98.87%) is land and 0.16 sqmi (or 1.13%) is water.
-Palatine's shape resembles that of the head of an axe.
+Located primarily in Cook County, a portion extends into neighboring Lake County.

 Palatine is in a wooded marshland where several streams rise around the village.
 Most of these streams meet up with Salt Creek which rises at Wilke Marsh on the village's east side.
 The most notable exception is the northeast side, where its streams lie in the Buffalo Creek watershed.
 A small part of the east and southeast sides lies in the McDonald Creek watershed.